pachyderm/pachyderm/doc/reference/s3gateway_api.md

 ### Authentication

-If authentication is not enabled on the Pachyderm cluster, s3 gateway endpoints can be hit without passing auth credentials.
+If authentication is not enabled on the Pachyderm cluster, S3 gateway endpoints can be hit without passing auth credentials.

 If authentication is enabled, credentials must be passed using AWS' [signature v2](https://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAuthentication.html) or [signature v4](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) methods.
-For both methods, the AWS access key and secret key should be set to the same value; they are both the Pachyderm auth token used to issue the relevant PFS calls.
-Note that one or both signature methods are built into all s3 tools and libraries already, so you don't need to hand-roll these methods.
+For both methods, set the AWS access key and secret key to the same value.
+Both values are the Pachyderm auth token that is used to issue the relevant PFS calls.
+One or both signature methods are built into most s3 tools and libraries already, so you do not need to configure these methods manually.

 ### Operations on the Service